<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Birkenau (Auschwitz II)

-Outside of Auschwitz I, there is a free shuttle bus that leaves every 10 minutes and will take you the few kilometers to Birkenau.
-If you are with a tour, they will take care of your transportation.
+Outside of Auschwitz I, there is a free shuttle bus that leaves every 10 minutes and will take you a few kilometers to Birkenau.
+If you are on a tour, they will take care of your transportation.
 Give yourself at least an hour to walk around Birkenau.

 Now, Birkenau is mostly a huge open field, since the Nazis tried to destroy the evidence of their operations before the Soviets came through in 1945.
 But you can still walk along the train tracks between the crumbling rubble of former barracks, the gas chambers, and crematoriums.
 Everything here is very quiet and peaceful, but the feeling can still be unsettling.

-When you are finished, head back to Krakow and visit this Jewish Quarter before spending the evening in Old Town.
+When you are finished, head back to Krakow and visit the Jewish Quarter before spending the evening in Old Town (again it's easy to find tours of the Jewish Quarter in Krakow).
 It will all make for a busy but very meaningful day that reminds all visitors to be grateful for the freedoms and life we have.

 Additional Tips